phphd/exceptional-matcher/README.md

 middleware that intercepts exceptions, uses exception mapper to map them to the relevant form properties, and then formats captured exceptions standard [SF Validator](https://symfony.com/doc/current/validation.html) violations.

-> Besides that, `ExceptionHandler` is also available for direct use, since you can reference `@phd_exceptional_validation.exception_handler` service directly.
+> Besides that, `ExceptionMapper` is also available for direct use w/o any middleware.
+You can
+> reference this service as `@phd_exceptional_validation.exception_mapper.validator`.

 ![Exceptional Validation.svg](https://raw.githubusercontent.com/phphd/exceptional-validation/refs/heads/main/assets/Exceptional%20Validation.svg)